jumpinjackie/mapguide-maestro/Docs/userguide/understanding_feature_sources.md

 This is the value used for previewing any layers you build off of this Feature Source and incorrect extents can cause massive performance issues.

 > [!NOTE]
-> After you have built your raster configuration document, you should also apply :ref:`coordsys-override` to ensure MapGuide will be reading this data under the correct coordinate system
+> After you have built your raster configuration document, you should also apply <xref:fs-editor#coordinate-system-overrides> to ensure MapGuide will be reading this data under the correct coordinate system